Network Configuration Backups in rConfig V8 Core

 - Configuration changes detected

-- Daily/weekly summary digests
+- Daily or weekly summary digests

 Webhook notifications: